The severe fungal infection emerging globally, , has international public health officials worried.

 Thirteen cases of C. auris have been identified in the United States in the past three years.
 The infection, often drug-resistant, can be fatal.

 Seven of the U.S. cases occurred between May 2013 and August 2016.
-They were described this month in a Morbidity and Mortality Weekly Report from the U.S. Centers for Disease Control and Prevention (CDC).
+They were this month in a Morbidity and Mortality Weekly Report from the U.S. Centers for Disease Control and Prevention (CDC).

 The CDC report is the first to examine the U.S. cases of C. auris, which shared similar circumstances.